 There you have it, the complete breakdown of the SAT sections for 2020.
 Different sections of the admissions test measure different skills and abilities to assess how much you learned in high school and how prepared you are for college.

 Use this breakdown to guide you on what to study and focus on when preparing for the SAT.
 All information, tips, and strategies presented on this article are based on the College Board’s official full-length practice tests.
 Application of these tips and strategies will surely boost your confidence and preparedness on the test day.

 Now that you have all the information on the SAT sections, what’s next?
 The next thing to do is to apply the information and strategies on your preparation for the SAT.
 At the end of the day, it’s not just your knowledge of the sections that will help you on the exam.
-Constant practice or taking SAT prep classes, and discipline in studying will help bring your A-game on the test day.
+Constant practice and discipline in studying will help bring your A-game on the test day.
 Good luck!